whimxiqal/griefalert/README.md

 | Group            | *group*     | Return all results of a query collapsed together where possible |

 ### Date Format

+The output format for dates/times can be defined in the configuration file.

-Dates/times can be defined in two ways: Either use the format "yyyy-MM-dd" to establish the exact day or give a time period to subtract from the current time.
+The input syntax for dates/times can be done in one of two ways:
+Either use the format "yyyy-MM-dd" to establish the exact day or give a time period to subtract from the current time.
 The time period is formatted using a series of integer values, each combined with a symbol corresponding to the time unit.

 | Symbol | Time Unit |